jarviscanada/jarvis_data_eng_JjFalcon/core_java/grep/README.md

 # Improvement
 - Inclusion of filename + line number on matched lines
 - Option to specify file types and matching search algorithms
-- Avoid any recursive implementation where possible
+- To address possible memory usage issues, files containing a huge amount of lines can be batched for processing